umwrit350sp17/Team-2/teamdocs/problems/FAQ.md

 To expand/collapse all items under the selected item, press Shift while clicking on the triangle.
 Double-click on the "Show document outline" button (Show document outline) to expand/collapse all outline items.

-This is a modified and special selected FAQ due to the specificity of this project.
-For further potential questions please see the original FAQ at: https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions